Florida amusement park pauses controversial target shooting game

 “Some non-guests and community members expressed that they considered the toy shooting device used to be insensitive,” the park said.
 “The attractions industry has many similar games which use similar shooting devices, so that is what we were limited to when exploring the game.
 However, we believe that a device can and should be designed which does not offend anyone in the community.”

-Controversy has surrounded the park, which is located along Orlando’s International Drive, since 14-year-old Tyre Sampson of Missouri fell from the Free Fall tower and died earlier this year.
-An autopsy later found he fell more than 70 feet, which caused internal injuries and injuries to his head, neck and torso.
+Controversy has surrounded the park, that is located along Orlando’s International Drive, since 14-year-old Tyre Sampson of Missouri fell from the Free Fall tower and died earlier this year.
+An autopsy later found he fell more than 70 feet, that caused internal injuries and injuries to his head, neck and torso.

 The Associated Press contributed to this report.